 How to Get to the Iya Valley

 By far the best way to get around Japan is by using the country’s impeccable train system, which is fast, comfortable and efficient.
-A regional JR-Railway pass allows for unlimited use of Shikoku’s JR railways for 3 (12,000¥/91$), 4 (15,000¥/113$), 5 (17,000¥/127$) or 7 days (20,000¥/149$), which is a fantastic deal.
+A regional JR-Railway pass allows for unlimited use of Shikoku’s JR railways for 3, 4, 5 or 7 days, which is a fantastic deal.
 You can order your pass online on this site.

-Oboke, at the western end of the Iya Valley can be reached by JR train from Kochi in the south (about 50 mins. / 1,300¥) and Takamatsu (about 1,5 hours/1,800¥) or Kotohira (about 40 mins./1,100¥) in the north.
+Oboke, at the western end of the Iya Valley can be reached by JR train from Kochi in the south (about 50 mins./1,300¥) and Takamatsu (about 1,5 hours/1,800¥) or Kotohira (about 40 mins./1,100¥) in the north.

 Where to Stay in the Iya Valley

 We stayed at Yoki Guesthouse in Miyoshi but at the moment they only seem to rent entire apartments, making it more of a mid-range to top-end option.
 If you do decide to stay here, you can sleep in the traditional way on mattresses atop the tatami mats on the floor.
-The guest-house is impeccably run by Usin, who speaks English and is very knowledgeable about the surrounding attractions.

 Currently, the most affordable options seem to be Heso Camp or 4S Stay Awaikeda Ekimae in Miyoshi.

 Mid-Range and Top-End options are a bit more frequent.
-One of the most popular ones is Hotel Iya Onsen, sporting beautiful views and warm springs to bathe in.
+One of the most popular ones is Hotel Iya Onsen, which has beautiful views and warm springs to bathe in.
 Hotel Kazurabashi near the western vine bridge also famously features open-air baths with a view.
+You can browse for more options in the map below.

 Where to Eat in the Iya Valley

 As there are no big towns in the valley, the numbers of restaurants are limited.
 One of your best bets is to eat at your hotel or guest-house.
 For example, Usin at Yoki Guesthouse cooks some super tasty dinner and there’s also a kitchen where you can do a bit of self-catering.
+There’s a small grocery store in the village, where you can get supplies.

-There’s a small grocery store in the village where you can get provisions.
-Apart from that there are some small restaurants and cafés in some of the villages in the valley.
-You could try Soba Dojo in Ochiai to try some of the local Soba Noodles served in a cold broth.
+Apart from that, there are some small restaurants and cafés in some of the villages in the valley.
+We can recommend Soba Dojo in Ochiai, where we tried the famous local Soba Noodles served in a cold broth.
 There are also some cafés near the Iya-No Kazura-bashi vine bridge.

 How to Get Around in the Iya Valley